Complaining and Apologizing ESL Role-Plays, Activities, Games and Worksheets

 Back to the Shop

 In this free shop complaints game, students role-play making complaints in a shop and their classmates try to guess where they are and what product they are complaining about.
-Students imagine that items they brought are faulty and that they have to return them to the shops.
+In teams, students imagine that items they bought are faulty and that they have to return them to the shops.
 Students then role-play shop complaints about the products, without saying where they are or what product they are complaining about.
-Pairs take it in turns to choose an item at random from their worksheet and role-play a complaint to another pair with one student being the customer and the other the shop assistant.
+In teams of two, students take turns choosing an item from their card and role-playing a complaint to another team with one student being the customer and the other the shop assistant.
 The customer makes a complaint about the item and tries to get an exchange or refund.
-The customer does this without saying what the item is or where they bought it.
-The other pair listens and looks at a set of shop pictures.
-Their task is to decide which shop the pair are in and what product the complaint is about.
-Pairs score one point for choosing the correct shop and two points if they guess the correct product.
-The pair with the most points at the end of the game wins.
+The other team listens to the role-play, looks at a set of shop pictures, and decides which shop the team is in and what product the complaint is about.
+Teams score one point for choosing the correct shop and two points if they guess the correct product.
+The team with the most points at the end of the game wins.

 Back to the Shop Preview